 - 3.5.4 The proposed route of the eastern leg of Phase Two of HS2 will extend high speed services to Leeds City Centre.
-The HS2 consultation documents show the route into Leeds aligning with the existing Leeds-Castleford railway corridor within AVL, passing through Stourton and Hunslet before rising above street level into the new station at Leeds New Lane, partly within the AAP boundary.
-Following the publication of the Sir David Higgins report: Re-Balancing Britain: From HS2 towards a national transport strategy, the proposed HS2 station location and route into Leeds is subject to an ongoing review considering how a HS2 station might relate to a potential transnorth "HS3" route. - 3.5.5 The final decision to proceed with the schemes will be taken by Parliament.
+The HS2 consultation documents from 2013 shows the route into Leeds aligning with the existing Leeds-Castleford railway corridor within AVL, passing through Stourton and Hunslet before rising above street level into the new station at Leeds New Lane, partly within the AAP boundary.
+The consultation route is shown on area maps for information.
+Following the publication of the Sir David Higgins report: Re-Balancing Britain: From HS2 towards a national transport strategy, the proposed HS2 station location and route into Leeds is subject to an ongoing review considering how a HS2 station might relate to a potential transnorth "HS3" route.
+During that consultation LCC raised concerns about the impact of the line of the route.
+A formal route decision is expected in Autumn 2016 by the Secretary of State for Transport. - 3.5.5 The final decision to proceed with the schemes will be taken by Parliament.
 If the scheme proceeds the Government will issue a Safeguarding Direction to ensure new development does not conflict with the construction or future operation of the route.
 The HS2 route is not a proposal of the AAP but the Policies Map will have to reflect land covered by a safeguarding direction made by the Government.
 The consultation route is shown on area maps for information.
+In November 2015, Sir David Higgins published a report 'The Yorkshire Hub' which proposed moving the HS2 station so that it creates a new integrated hub with the existing station.
+This proposal has support from City Region political leaders and the Chamber of Commerce.
+This is expected to form part of the announcement in Autumn 2016 too.

-NGT Trolleybus system
+NGT Trolleybus system Public transport strategy